Researchers puncture the myth of the Vancouver Island wolverine - Port Alberni Valley News

-New research out of VIU suggests that the Vancouver Island wolverine, a red-listed species in B.C., is not, it turns out, distinct from wolverines found on the mainland and therefore not at-risk after all.
+New research out of Vancouver Island University suggests that the Island wolverine, a red-listed species in B.C., is not, it turns out, distinct from wolverines found on the Mainland and therefore not at-risk after all.

 Proving this wasn’t easy, as there have been no confirmed wolverine sightings on the Island since 1992.

 “This is what makes it so interesting.
-They’re a bit of a sasquatch story for the Island,” said Jamie Gorrell, a biology professor at Vancouver Island University.
+They’re a bit of a sasquatch story for the Island,” said Jamie Gorrell, a VIU biology professor.

-Gorrell said wolverines are shy and steer clear of human activity, and Hessels said that makes them hard to find at the best of times, even in areas where their population is known to be higher.
+Wolverines are shy and steer clear of human activity, which makes them hard to find at the best of times, even in areas where their population is known to be higher.

-“How do you study something that you can’t see?” asked Gorrell.
+“How do you study something that you can’t see?”
+Gorrell asked.
 “Instead of trying to go out and catch wolverines from the Island, what we decided to do was take a trip back in time and go to the museums.”

 Gorrell and Hessels visited the Royal B.C.
 Museum in Victoria and the Beaty Biodiversity Museum at UBC and scraped bits of dried flesh from skulls and drilled into skulls, teeth, claws and bones.
 They collected dust, broke it down chemically in the lab with enzymes, studied “certain spots in the genome” and compared multiple samples.